Char2sGu/nest-mikro-crud/README.md

 ## Reusability

-It is recommended to create your own factory to reuse wonderful overridings by performing the overriding in the factory's protected `.createRawClass()` method.
+It is recommended to create your own factory to reuse wonderful overridings by overriding the methods in the factory's protected `.createRawClass()` method.

 ```ts
 class OwnServiceFactory<